 Top 10 Secluded Spots Across the Caribbean

-Over the course of the coronavirus pandemic there has been a huge wave of interest in getting back to nature.
+Over the course of the coronavirus pandemic, there has been a huge wave of interest in getting back to nature.
 Stuck at home, we began to watch birds visit our gardens or marvel at the twilight skies, because little things became the biggest joys.
 Nature, its abundance and its healing powers all came into sharp focus as we watched deers roam city streets and dolphins return to the Venetian canals.
 I would wage this interest in nature is here to stay as people’s attention, including my own, was turned to something so endlessly beautiful.

 The Exquisite Caribbean

 A similar movement can be seen in the shift within the tourism industry as the idea of escaping to secluded getaways grows in popularity.
 Reconnecting to nature, escaping technology, and roaming landscapes you haven’t explored before have all become huge draws for travellers as they plan their next trips.
 Across the entire archipelago of the Caribbean, nestled in the forests and quietly dotted along river beds are a small number of hidden hideaways waiting for you to escape too.
-Sleep amongst the stars or cuddle up in the rainforest canopy, surrounded by the natural beauty that make the Caribbean a treasure trove of those same little things we’ve come to cherish.
+Sleep amongst the stars or cuddle up in the rainforest canopy, surrounded by the natural beauty that makes the Caribbean a treasure trove of those same little things we’ve come to cherish.

 Tendacayou Ecolodge & Spa